-Times were, if you called a woman a witch, a hag or a crone, you were referring to her in a derogatory way.
+It used to be, if you called a woman a witch, a hag or a crone, you were referring to her in a derogatory way.

 Hag is a word still in need of a make over.
 No amount of spin is going to sway a modern woman to use this particular term to describe herself in a positive way.
 Not yet at any rate.

-So what is a crone?
+So what is a Crone?

 In the simplest of terms: A Crone is a post-menopausal woman.
 No longer able to bear children.